Budva Riviera

 Old Town

-Undoubtedly, the biggest attraction in the city is the historic old town and defensive walls.
-The old town (Stari grad) is located on a small headland and obscured by high city walls from the sea.
-The whole part is surrounded by towers, arrowslits, city gates and the citadel.
+Undoubtedly, the biggest attractions in the city are the historic old town and the defensive walls.
+The old town (Stari grad) is located on a small headland obscured by high city walls from the sea.
+Towers, arrowslits, city gates, and the citadel surround the whole area.
 Although the old town area is small, it is very charming.
 There is a simple street layout, with the main avenues forming a large triangle.
 Many small, narrow, winding alleys depart from the main streets, which connect into small squares or mini gardens.

-It is easy to find gates that once were facing the four directions of the world.
+It is easy to find gates that once faced four directions in the world.
 Unfortunately, over the years, some gates have been permanently closed.

-The main city gate is Porta di Terra Ferma and is in the western part of the old town.
+The main city gate is Porta di Terra Ferma, which is in the western part of the old town.
 That gate also marks the beginning of the main city artery, Njegoševa Street.
-There are four more gates on the north side, and all of them lead to the marina (Porta Pizana, Porta Pizana 1 and 2, and Porta Pizanella).
+Four more gates are on the north side, and all of them lead to the marina (Porta Pizana, Porta Pizana 1 and 2, and Porta Pizanella).

-It is worth getting lost and entering every possible nook and cranny in the old town.
-There are many little shops, art galleries, cute cafes, gardens and restaurants.
-There are also numerous stalls, souvenir shops and local handicrafts.
-In the evenings, artists, musicians, painters and performers set up in every possible square.
-The atmosphere is pleasant, lively and joyful.
+It is worth getting lost and entering every nook and cranny in the old town.
+There are many little shops, art galleries, cute cafes, gardens, and restaurants.
+There are also numerous stalls, souvenir shops, and local handicrafts.
+In the evenings, artists, musicians, painters, and performers set up in every square.
+The atmosphere is pleasant, lively, and joyful.

 → a hint

-The old town is also worth visiting in the early morning, right after sunrise, when there are no tourists yet, and residents spend a long time sleeping off the previous day.
+The old town is also worth visiting in the early morning, right after sunrise, when there are no tourists yet and residents have spent a long time sleeping off the previous day.
 Early in the morning, the empty Old Town makes a huge impression.
 Only cats roam the streets lazily, basking in the first rays of the sun.

 The most important monuments of the old town

-The most important place in the old town is Trg od Crkava, home to the most valuable monuments.
+The oldest town’s most crucial place is Trg od Crkava, home to the most valuable monuments.

-- John the Baptist was founded in the 8th / 9th centuries.
-Since then, it has been reconstructed many times.
-It is considered one of the oldest Catholic religious buildings in this part of the Adriatic coast.
+• John the Baptist was founded in the 8th / 9th century.
+It has been reconstructed many times since then.
+It is considered one of the oldest Catholic religious buildings on this part of the Adriatic coast.

-- The Church of Santa Maria in Punta is one of the oldest religious buildings in the city, built in the year 840.
-Once there was the first school in Budva.
+• The Church of Santa Maria in Punta is one of the oldest religious buildings in the city, built in 840.
+Once, there was the first school in Budva.

-In the old town, it is also worth visiting the archaeological museum, visiting the citadel and climbing the defensive walls, which you can walk around almost the entire Old Town.
+In the old town, it is also worth visiting the archaeological museum, the citadel, and the defensive walls, which you can walk around almost the entire Old Town.

 Citadel and city walls